YumnaAlansari/Final-Project/README.md

 ## About The Project

-Welcome to the ArtHouse application's Data and controller Layer, where I model complex relationships.Where cinema, music and theater all inherit from ArtHouse.
-Also I manage requests on the server.
-ArtHouse is an application for managing reservations designed to help manage and acquire data based in specific requirements.
-In this application, you'll explore how to model complex relationships in a data-driven environment, handle various requests actions, and interact with a MySQL database.
+Welcome to the ArtHouse website, it is a complete website consisting of fronts and backgrounds.
+ArtHouse is a booking management system designed to help manage and capture data based on specific requirements.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>